 In conjunction with the property purchase in April 2014, the Organization assumed two tenant leases for a portion of the purchased property.
 The first lease requires minimum monthly rental payments of \$2,745, including additional rent for real estate taxes and other shared expenses, through December 2016.
 The second lease requires minimum monthly rental payments ranging from \$4,303 to \$4,898, including additional rent for real estate taxes and other shared expenses, through April 2019.
-Rental income for the year ended December 31, 2014 totaled \$63,672.
+Rental income totaled \$89,586 and \$63,672 for the years ended December 31, 2015 and 2014, respectively.
 Future rental income is as follows: